eley90/StudyFocusBot/README.md

 # StudyFocusBot

-This project was developed to simulate a study platform for bachelor thesis of Elmira Moayedi and Daniela Cislaru , this Discord bot creates a structured and gamified approach to studying, providing users with a sense of accountability, motivation, and feedback to help them achieve their study goals.
+This project was developed by **Elmira Moayedi** and **Daniela Cislaru** to simulate a study platform for their bachelor theses, this Discord bot creates a structured and gamified approach to studying, providing users with a sense of accountability, motivation, and feedback to help them achieve their study goals.

 ## Table of Contents